Prospective Clinical Students

 - Small Animal Surgery (Soft Tissue Surgery and Orthopedic Surgery)

 - Pathology (Clinical Pathology and Necropsy)

 Each student must complete 48 credits.
-Vacations are limited to 4 weeks and 8 weeks for extramural experiences.
-Most rotations are two weeks in length with an exception of three weeks in several.
-If a vacation is taken in a rotation of three weeks, that is the only vacation allowed.
+Vacations are limited to 4 weeks maximum.
+Most rotations are two weeks in length, with an exception of 4 rotations that reach three weeks in length.
+If a vacation is taken in a rotation of three weeks, that will be the only vacation allowed.
 Extramural experiences located in the Caribbean must have prior approval by your College and the Senior Associate Dean of Academic Affairs.
 Students may complete an evaluated extramural experience at a private practice.
-The experience requires supervision and evaluation by a licensed veterinarian in good standing and the student should gain experience in diagnosis, treatment, surgery, and practice management.
+The experience requires supervision and evaluation by a licensed veterinarian in good standing, and the student should gain experience in diagnosis, treatment, surgery, and practice management.
 Other experiences may be chosen in the areas of public health, epidemiology or veterinary research.
-Questions about the suitability of an experience should be directed to the Acting Associate Dean of Academic Affairs, office number A-232.
+Questions about the suitability of an experience should be directed to the Associate Dean of Academic Affairs, office number A-232.
 We will work with you once you arrive to meet your rotation requests based upon availability.

-Students on call are required to be at the college within 20 minutes of notification.
+Students on-call are required to be at the college within 20 minutes of notification.
 You are responsible for your housing and transportation during the clinical year.
 Several apartment complexes are situated within a few miles of the college.
-If you have any questions concerning housing, please contact email@example.com.
+A non-comprehensive list of general housing opportunities has been compiled and is located here.
+If you have any questions concerning housing, please contact Joy Strickland, Clinical Coordinator (email@example.com, 919-513-1413).